 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Marvelous is from Philippines.
+She has 2 children.
 She needs a loan of $150 to buy merchandise for her store and fertilizer to make farming improvements .

 Providing for her two children, Almar and Aldin, is hardworking Marvelous's main goal.
 She has been farming rice and coconut in the town of Espanola, Palawan, Philippines, which she sells in her little sari-sari (convenience) shop.
 She would like to provide a better life for her children and increase sales but because she lack the money to buy fertilizer and various merchandise for her shop, she has not been able to make the necessary improvements that will allow her to create a sustainable business.